microsoft/TechExcel-Implementing-automation-practices-using-Azure-OpenAI/docs/06_generate_call_summary/06_generate_call_summary.md

 has_children: true
 ---

-# Exercise 06 - Use Azure AI Services to generate a call summary and extract insights
+# Exercise 06 - Use Azure AI Services to generate call summaries and extract insights

 ## Lab Scenario